 To help your audience check your references, be sure to mark your references using numbers or asterisks (*).
 Make sure the appropriate mark can be found in the sentence wherein they’re cited.

-Writing an infographic script is only half the job.
+Writing a killer infographic script is only half the job.
 At the end of the day, you still need professional graphics to create content that your audience will thank you for.
 You’ll also need a distribution strategy that will push your infographic to a larger audience.
-Learn how to promote your infographics through social media.

 Photo by Thought Catalog on Unsplash